jarrodkrauszer/jarrods_portfolio/README.md

  - This is written with HTML5 and CSS
  - Used flexbox and grid to layout some of the sections
  - Refactored HTML and CSS for responsive design
- - Also used media queries to change the layout at different sizes.
+ - Also used media queries to change the layout at different sizes
+ - Used CSS variables for some of the repeated colors

 ## Mock-Up